moj-analytical-services/splink/docs/topic_guides/comparators.md

 $l$ is the length of the common prefix, and $1 - Jaro$ is the penalty for non-matching characters at the beginning of the strings.

+See the comparison library and comparison level library docs for the Jaro Winkler functions in splink.

 ## Levenstein edit distance